 Search Engine Optimization (SEO) is essential for helping customers find your website.
 Paid advertising and word-of-mouth can only go so far in a world where the majority of online purchases begin with an internet search.

 SEO revolves around getting your website to show up in search results for users who are looking for the types of products or services you offer.
 This primarily takes the form of adding relevant (and appropriate) keywords to your website, but there's a technical side to it, too.
+It can take some time to generate SEO results.

 Your website's pages need unique titles and descriptions, which you define through meta tags.
 The meta title and meta description tag help search engines understand and display your content correctly, so it will appear in the proper searches and users will be enticed to click on it.